 (Pages – All Pages)

 This opens the WordPress ‘Pages’ area …

 Place your mouse below the “Sample Page” entry and a menu will display.
 Click on Trash to delete the sample page …

 (WordPress Pages – Trash)

 The sample WordPress page will be moved to the Trash folder.
 If you want to restore it just click on the Undo link next to the Item moved to the Trash message …

 (WordPress Page Deleted)

-To learn how to permanently delete WordPress pages, see the tutorial below:
+To learn how to permanently delete pages, see this tutorial:

-After deleting the sample page, the next step is to delete the sample page.
+After deleting the sample WordPress page, the next step is to delete the sample WordPress page.